Shaninnik/PWSwitch/README.md

 - Supports standard UISwitch setOn method and ValueChanged control event
 - Replicates standard UISwitch visual feedback animations

+## v2 breaking changes

+- Renamed `trackOnFillColor` to `trackOnBorderColor` and added real `trackOnFillColor` property which works only if `shouldFillOnPush` is set to false.
+To restore previous behavior rename `trackOnFillColor` to `trackOnBorderColor` in your project everywhere you use it and then set new `trackOnFillColor` to clear. (should be by default)
+- Added `thumbOffPushBorderColor`.
+If you have changed default `thumbOffBorderColor` then you probably need to adjust `thumbOffPushBorderColor` now also.

 ## Usage

 Simply add `PWSwitch` init with non-zero rect to your view. *50x26* is the default size, changing it may require adjusting `thumbDiameter` property